InsertKoinIO/koin/README.md

 ## Checking your modules

-Koin is an internal DSL: all your modules evolves directly with your code (if you change a component, it will also impact your modules).
+KOIN is an internal DSL: all your modules evolves directly with your code (if you change a component, it will also impact your modules).

 You can check your modules with `KoinContext.dryRun()` (launch all your modules and try to inject each component).
 Better is to place it in your tests folder and check it regulary - ensure everything is injected correctly.